Ivesonchen/Jarvis/README.md

 Desktop GitHub Copilot chat client — Electron + React 19 + TypeScript + Vite, wrapping the [`@github/copilot-sdk`](https://www.npmjs.com/package/@github/copilot-sdk).

-Modeled after the [CatClaw](../CatClaw) stack (which is mounted as a read-only reference in `jarvis.code-workspace`), but written from scratch in this repo.
-All Microsoft-internal subsystems are intentionally absent.

 ## Features

 - **GitHub device-flow sign-in** with cached credentials.